ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 # Recommendation block reference

-The [Raptor](https://www.raptorservices.com/) Integration introduces a set of recommendation blocks.
+The [Raptor](https://www.raptorservices.com/) integration add-on introduces a set of recommendation blocks.
-These blocks are available in the [Page Builder](create_edit_pages.md#page-builder-interface) and can be configured to control their behavior and output.
+These blocks are available in [Page Builder](create_edit_pages.md#page-builder-interface) and can be configured to control their behavior and output.

 ![Recommendation blocks](img/recommendation_blocks.png)

 Each recommendation block corresponds to a specific Raptor module.
-It's configurable in the [Raptor Control Panel](https://controlpanel.raptorsmartadvisor.com/) where parameters and settings can be modified.
+You can configure it in the [Raptor Control Panel](https://controlpanel.raptorsmartadvisor.com/) where parameters and settings can be modified.

 ![Raptor module](img/raptor_module.png)

-In the Page Builder, only the required parameters for each block can be configured.
+In Page Builder, only the required parameters for each block can be configured.
 Additional, optional settings are available through the **Go to advanced settings in Raptor** link.
 It redirects to the respective module configuration in the Raptor Control Panel, where these settings can be adjusted and saved.

 ![Advanced settings](img/advanced_settings.png)

-Each Content, Product, and Commerce recommendations can be added to a landing page using blocks divided into categories:
+Raptor recommendations can be added to a landing page by using blocks that belong to the following categories:

 ## Recommendations: Content